Author: Anita Heiss and Melodie-Jane Gibson

 This low figure hides a greater population because many Aboriginal and Torres Strait Islander people have negative experiences of government intervention, and accordingly do not participate in census recording.
 (By the way, the surveys conducted by the Aborigines Welfare Board after 1943 categorised ‘full-bloods’, ‘half-castes’ and ‘lesser castes’, defining for Aboriginal people for the first time their own Aboriginality).

-Many of Sydney’s main thoroughfares, such as George Street, Oxford Street and King Street in Newtown followed Aboriginal tracks which served as trading routes between farmed grasslands or bountiful fishing areas.
+It is thought that some of Sydney’s main thoroughfares, such as George Street, Oxford Street and King Street in Newtown, followed Aboriginal tracks that had served as trading routes between farmed grasslands or bountiful fishing areas.

 The harbour was exploited for food using fishing line made from the inner bark of the kurrajong and hibiscus trees and multi-pronged spears tipped with bone.
 The many varieties of fish and shellfish – oysters, mussels and cockles – were supplemented with vegetables, grubs, birds, possums, wombats and kangaroos.
 With fish available all year round, there was no need to leave the coast for food.
 Aboriginal people used bark canoes for fishing and as modes of transportation along the Parramatta River.
 Watkin Tench’s journals record him seeing two Aboriginal women bodysurfing on bark from Milson’s Point to Bennelong Point.

 The invaders soon polluted the local water source, the Tank Stream, which had been maintained for centuries by Aboriginal people, forcing them further out to Redfern, Centennial Park and South Head for clean drinking water.
-There is evidence of Aboriginal people continuing to frequent Pyrmont with its fresh springs up to the 1870s, and even later there are references to ceremonial gatherings at Ultimo.
+There is evidence of Aboriginal people continuing to frequent Pyrmont with its fresh springs (such as Tinker’s Well) up to the 1870s, and even later there are references to ceremonial gatherings at Ultimo.